00000010/3902TeamRed/README.md

 a loosely working implementation going.

 ## Backlog
-The backlog mainly contains minor improvements that can be made to improve the code quality.
-There are not any main features in the game that were missing before that are still missing.
+The backlog mainly contains minor and major features that need to be made to improve the game or code quality.
+Currently these include:<br/>
+Camera transitions<br/>
 *Please see the Trello list "Backlog" for a full detail of all items here, as well as complete descriptions.*

 <!-- KNOWN BUGS -->
 ## Known Bugs
 Link does not move in completely expected ways when multiple movement keys are pressed (WASD)<br/>
+Enemies are able to push Link outside of the room<br/>
+Link is able to kill the dungeon monsters and the old man<br/>
 *Please see the Trello list "Buglog" for a full detail of all items here, as well as complete descriptions.*

 ## Sprint 4 Reflection